test-IO/localize-ruby-client/README.md

 ### For projects that do not use Rails.

-Add these lines to the Rakefile in your application
+Add these lines to the `Rakefile` in your application:

 ```ruby
 # These lines are needed to load rake tasks of the LocalizeRubyClient gem.